 State and local air quality and transportation agencies estimate on-road vehicle emissions for a variety of different purposes.
 Inventories are required for reasonable further progress, attainment, and maintenance SIPs.
 These inventories also serve as the basis for the motor vehicle emissions budget.
 Emission estimates are also created specifically for air quality modeling for attainment demonstrations.
 On-road emissions are also calculated as part of the regional emissions analysis for transportation plan and TIP conformity determinations.
-Users may also create emission inventories for submission for the National Emissions Inventory and for more general planning purposes, such as comparison of different emission scenarios prior to development of a SIP.
+Users may also create emission inventories for submission for the National Emission scenarios prior to development of a SIP.
 EPA recommends using as much local information as possible when preparing inventories for SIPs and emissions analyses for conformity purposes.
 However, EPA recognizes that these different inventory uses require different levels of detail and that state and local agencies have sometimes used different methods in creating inventories.